Fellowship of Australian Writers: Patricia Weickhardt Award

+Other former awards

+The Walter Stone Award was established in 1984, named after bibliophile and publisher Wal Stone.
+The inaugural prize was won by Berenice Eastman for her book about Nan Chauncy.

 In 1999, David Foster and Bruce Pascoe jointly won the FAW Australian Literature Award.

 Current

 The national, state and regional offices of the FAW offer a large number of literary competitions and awards.

 The Victorian chapter offers national awards known as the Fellowship of Australian Writers Victoria Inc. National Literary Awards, including: